 Veritas Preparatory Charter School keeps accurate records of attendance and will make the records available for inspection by the DESE as needed.
-All questions regarding student attendance and attendance records should be directed to the school's Dean of Operations.
+All questions regarding student attendance and attendance records should be directed to the school's Director of Operations.
 In cases of truancy, Veritas Preparatory Charter School may report the student and/or family to appropriate local and state authorities.

 Incomplete Days: Lateness and Early Dismissal - At Veritas Preparatory Charter School, if a student does not complete a full school day, he/she is assigned an Incomplete Day.
-If a student is not in his/her assigned seat by 7:45am, for any reason, he/she is assigned an Incomplete Day.
+If a student is not in his/her assigned seat by 8:45am at the middle school and 8:05 am at the high school, for any reason, he/she is assigned an Incomplete Day.
 If a student is dismissed early, for any reason, he/she is assigned an Incomplete Day.
 If a student arrives late and leaves early, this counts as two Incomplete Days.